WILLIAM TRINE LAW FELLOWSHIP

 2017-present: Masimba Mutamba

 Masimba Mutamba is HRDC's inaugural William A. Trine fellow and an HRDC staff attorney who works on civil rights matters.
 Masimba graduated magna cum laude from the University of Miami School of Law, where he was an associate editor of the University of Miami International & Comparative Law Review.
-In addition, Masimba participated in the Philip C. Jessup International Moot Court competition where he received a Best Oralist award.
-He further competed on behalf of the law school in the Willem C. Vis International Arbitration competition in Vienna.
-Masimba obtained a Master of Laws (LLM) degree with distinction from the University of Glasgow in Scotland.
+Masimba also obtained a Master of Laws (LLM) degree in International Law, with distinction, from the University of Glasgow in Scotland.

-Prior to joining HRDC, Masimba litigated complex real estate cases on behalf of Fortune 500 financial institutions and a nationwide mortgage servicer.
-He handled matters in various state and federal courts and at both the trial and appellate level.
-Further, Masimba represented individuals against municipal police departments in civil rights actions and represented the rights of a student in an administrative proceeding against a school board under the Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).
-More recently, he worked at a full-service immigration law firm representing clients across the country in lawsuits against the U.S. Department of Homeland Security (DHS) and its attendant immigration agencies, U.S. Citizenship and Immigration Service (USCIS) and U.S. Immigration and Customs Enforcement (ICE).
-In that position, Masimba handled complex family and business immigration matters consisting of administrative appeals, federal court lawsuits based on administrative immigration decisions, as well as immigration appeals before the Fifth and Eleventh Circuit Courts of Appeals.
+Prior to joining HRDC, Masimba litigated complex real estate cases at the trial and appellate level on behalf of Fortune 500 financial institutions.
+Furthermore, Masimba represented individuals against municipal police departments in civil rights actions and represented the rights of a student in an administrative proceeding against a school board under the Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).
+He also previously worked at a full-service immigration law firm representing clients across the country in federal court lawsuits and appeals against the U.S. Department of Homeland Security (DHS) and its subordinate agencies, the U.S. Citizenship and Immigration Service (USCIS) and U.S. Immigration and Customs Enforcement (ICE).

 As a William Trine Law Fellow, Masimba has appeared in anti-censorship cases that protect the rights of prisoners to freely communicate and maintain access to reading materials.